Last Updated on 17 January 2026 by Cycloscope

 Is a classical Qing dynasty artificial lake, with a pavilion, a suspended walkway above the pond, a man-made waterfall, and a few weird stones of the type easily found in Suzhou or Shanghai gardens.

-In the southernmost area is common to assist the usual ladies’ group dances, some street karaoke, or street musicians.
+In the southernmost area, it’s common to see the usual ladies’ group dances, some street karaoke, or street musicians.

-The entrance fee is 15RMB, but it becomes only 5 if you purchase the combo ticket for the Great Wall.
+The entrance fee is , but it drops to 5 if you purchase the combo ticket for the Great Wall.

 Ziyang Old Street